 King crab legs

-If your dad spent hours upon hours watching Deadliest Catch, chances are you know allllll about Alaska's king crab fishing industry.
-And given how hard the dudes on that show work to get these things, they must taste all the better when it's finally time to sit down with their families.
+If your dad spent hours upon hours watching Deadliest Catch, chances are you know allllll about Alaska's king crab-fishing industry.
+And given how hard the dudes on that show work to get these things, they must taste all the better when it's finally time for them to sit down with their families.